GerasimovskaMelanija/Udacity-DataScientist-Nanodegree/2- Software Engineering/Package 2 for python/tic_tac_toe/tic_tac_toe_two_players/README.md

 In order to install this package, you will have to run the following command: pip install tic-tac-toe-two-players

-When you install the package:
-from tic_tac_toe_two_players import Game game = Game() game.run_game()
+When you install the package, this is the code you need in order to run the game: from tic_tac_toe_two_players import Game game = Game() game.run_game()